 Pride can be very ruinous.
 The Bible gives us many accounts of how this works.
 One of them that is especially striking is found in the 12th chapter of the Book of Acts.

-And upon a set day Herod, arrayed in royal apparel, sat upon his throne, and made an oration unto them.
+And upon a set day Herod, arrayed in royal apparel, sat upon his throne, and made an oration to them.
 And the people gave a shout, saying, It is the voice of a god, and not of a man.
-And immediately the angel of the Lord smote him, because he gave not God the glory: and he was eaten of worms, and died.
+And immediately the angel of the Lord smote him, because he gave not God the glory, and he was eaten of worms, and died.
 But the word of God grew and multiplied (Acts 12:21-24).

 Isnt that interesting?
 This man believed the people when they said, He is a god.
 He speaks like other than a human being.
 In his heart of hearts, he said, Yes.
 They are correct.
 That agreement before the people, taking unto himself glory that he did not deserve, cost him his life.